Skip to main content

 1. While installing the new Automate HA, if PostgreSQL is having any issues in starting, and in PostgreSQL instance hab svc status shows a secret key mismatch error, then try the cleanup command with new Automate HA CLI chef-automate cleanup --onprem-deployment and then remove /bin/chef-automate from all frontend nodes, now try the installation again.

-2. Click here to know more if you encounter an error while restoring related to the ElasticSearch snapshot.
+2. See the troubleshooting section to know more if you encounter an error while restoring related to the Elasticsearch snapshot.

-please re-check your EFS backup configuration for the Automate and OpenSearch node, click here to know more.
+Please re-check your EFS backup configuration for the Automate and OpenSearch node.

 Edit this page on GitHub